uts-ios-dev/uts-ios-2019-project3-group-186/README.md

 You will transition to a new part of your day as time passes.
 Continue to play and see the impact of your actions.

 ### Results ###
 6. You will be welcomed with the 'Results' displaying how well you went in each scene, through a background scoring system that was running during gameplay.
 This will showcase how your decisions can impact how well you will do per scenario.
-Our extensibility for the game in results is elaborated in our **comments**.
+Our extensibility for the game for our results and scenario is elaborated in our **comments**.

 Thanks!